Making History: Ava DuVernay

-Welcome to Screen and Film School’s new spotlight series, Making History, where each week we’ll be celebrating the black directors changing the game in an industry historically lacking diversity.
+Welcome to Screen and Film School’s spotlight series, Making History, where each week we’ll be celebrating the Black directors changing the game in an industry historically lacking diversity.

 “We have to find new ways to work without permission; new ways to go through doors that are closed to us; new ways to create our own audiences and tell our own stories and create our own doors.”